Cray-HPE/docs-csm/operations/configuration_management/Pre_Boot_NCN_Image_Configuration.md

 1. [Create a CFS Configuration](Create_a_CFS_Configuration.md)

-   **NOTE:** If the platform certificate is needed for the purpose of accessing zypper repos, the `csm.ncn.ca_cert` role can be added to your playbook within the csm-config-management repo.
+   **NOTE:** If the platform certificate is needed for the purpose of accessing Zypper repos, the `csm.ncn.ca_cert` role can be added to your playbook within the csm-config-management repo.

    ```console